gchq/gaffer-doc/docs/reference/properties-guide/advanced.md

 - Using a reservoir items sketch to store a sample of all the distinct labels associated to an edge.
 - Using theta sketches to estimate the number of distinct edges seen on a particular day, the number seen on the previous day and the overlap between the two days.

-Gaffer provides serialisers and aggregators for sketches from two different libraries: the Apache version of the [Datasketches](https://datasketches.apache.org/) library and the [Clearspring](https://github.com/addthis/stream-lib) library which has been **deprecated in Gaffer**.
+Gaffer provides serialisers and aggregators for sketches from two different libraries: the Apache version of the [Datasketches](https://datasketches.apache.org/) library and the [Clearspring](https://github.com/addthis/stream-lib).
+The Clearspring HyperLogLogPlus has been **deprecated in Gaffer** and we recommend the Datasketches HllSketch to users for the reasons described [below](#hyperloglogplus).

-For the Clearspring library, a serialiser and an aggregator is provided for the [`HyperLogLogPlus`](https://github.com/addthis/stream-lib/blob/master/src/main/java/com/clearspring/analytics/stream/cardinality/HyperLogLogPlus.java) sketch.
-This is an implementation of the HyperLogLog++ algorithm described [in this paper](https://static.googleusercontent.com/external_content/untrusted_dlcp/research.google.com/en/us/pubs/archive/40671.pdf).

 For the Datasketches library, serialisers and aggregators are provided for several sketches.
 These sketches include: